 Though underused, Pinterest can be a great place for your business.
 It has one hundred million active users.
 Not only that, people who use Pinterest spend hours on it!
 Pinterest is great for businesses that cater to women, especially fashion and things for their homes.

-If your business is targeted to Millennials, Snapchat might be perfect for you.
+If your business is targeted at Millennials, Snapchat might be perfect for you.
 It can also help companies to stay relevant – and help them grow.
 It might not be the best place if you are struggling to get customers, though if you just want to show your younger customers that you are still there, it might be a good place to add to your marketing campaign.
 It shouldn't be your first choice.
 However, once you are up and going on other sites, you might be able to start marketing on Snapchat.

 LinkedIn has become very similar to Facebook in that you are able to share all sorts of content including photos and now videos.